Operational

 Ongoing Tasks in Progress

-Develop and build a digital store and forward communications system at FS 71 and/or the EOC.
+Develop and build a digital store and forward communications system at remote sites, and/or at FS 51 or the EOC.
+(2012- present postponed)

-Develop a Shelter and Evacuation Center Health and Welfare message center plan
+Develop a Shelter, Evacuation Center, and Reunification Health and Welfare message center plan

 Develop a parallel GMRS to interoperability message center operational plan at each Communications Hub to interface with our ARS networks